thrishikav9-del/neurofusion-emotion-fatigue-detection/README.md

 ### Machine Learning Pipeline

-The extracted features are processed through a machine learning pipeline consisting of:
+The extracted features are processed through an intelligent learning pipeline consisting of:

 - Feature normalization
 - Dimensionality reduction
 - Feature selection
 - Classification

-The framework supports both traditional machine learning models and deep learning architectures for multimodal analysis.
+The framework supports both classical machine learning algorithms and deep learning architectures for multimodal analysis.

 ---

 ### Adaptive Feedback

-Based on the predicted emotional state and fatigue level, the framework can provide personalized recommendations such as:
+Based on the predicted emotional state and fatigue level, the system can generate personalized recommendations such as:

-- Short rest breaks
+- Taking short breaks
-- Breathing exercises
+- Performing breathing exercises
+- Adjusting workload
-- Workload adjustments
+- Improving posture
-- Wellness recommendations
+- Maintaining hydration

 ---